MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/eslz-security-governance-and-compliance.md

 ## Networking

-Cloud-scale analytics prescribed view is to use Azure private endpoints for all PaaS services and not use public IPs for all infrastructure as a service (IaaS) services.
+Cloud-scale analytics prescribed view is to use Azure private endpoints for all PaaS services and not uses public IPs for all infrastructure as a service (IaaS) services.
 For more information, see [Cloud-scale analytics networking](./eslz-network-topology-and-connectivity.md).

 ## Compliance and governance design recommendations